 Servicing robots on the playing field is not permitted.
 A robot may be taken out of the field for service, after receiving permission from the referee.
 Taking out a robot for service does not count as a substitution.
 A serviced robot may not come into play again before 30 s elapsed after it was taken out.
-It has to enter the field at the one of the two endpoints of the halfway line which is further away from the current ball position.
+It has to enter the field at the one of the two endpoints of the halfway line which the referee decides.
 It has to face the center of the field when entering.